 System emails will originate from the following IP address.
 System emails include new account user emails and domain authorization emails.
 Any emails generated in PhishingBox that are not simulated phishing emails are considered system emails.

-Note: Simulated phishing emails will originate from 18.104.22.168.
+Note: Simulated phishing emails will originate from 188.8.131.52.
 System emails will originate from the other IP addresses.
+(Some email security software, such as Mimecast, will require you to safelist by CIDR range.
+The Portal's CIDR range is 184.108.40.206/24.)

 PhishingBox landing pages and image assets are hosted on the following IP address.
 To allow landing pages or images hosted by PhishingBox to display, you may need to whitelist the landing page server to display images in emails or landing pages and allow targets to access landing pages.